JohnKaul/md2mdoc/test/test.md

     }
 >

-# OPTIONS
+# MORE OPTIONS
+[
 -XX
 some argument text
 -YY
 some more arg text
--
+]

+Final line of text.